googleapis/google-cloud-ruby/google-cloud-translate/OVERVIEW.md

 Translating text from one language to another is easy (and extremely fast.)
-The only required arguments to {Google::Cloud::Translate::Api#translate} are a string and the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code of the language to which you wish to translate.
+The only required arguments to {Google::Cloud::Translate::V2::Api#translate} are a string and the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code of the language to which you wish to translate.